crizmo/DiscordCards/README.md

 <!-- CONTACT -->
 ## Contact

-You can contact me on Discord my username is `kurizu.taz`.
+You can contact me on Discord my username is `x_kurizu`.

 <p align="right">(<a href="#top">back to top</a>)</p>